ofasgard/CalzoneBlog/blogs/mimikatz-frida-part-2.md

 - [XPN Infosec Blog - Exploring Mimikatz](https://blog.xpnsec.com/exploring-mimikatz-part-1/)
 - [Uncovering Mimikatz ‘msv’ and collecting credentials through PyKD](https://www.matteomalvica.com/blog/2020/01/20/mimikatz-lsass-dump-windg-pykd/)

 If you are interested in exploring this subject further or get stuck on your own implementations, I recommend checking them out.
-And of course, none of this would be possible without the incredible reverse engineering and development that gentilkiwi continues to do on Mimikatz.
+And of course, none of this would be possible without the incredible tool that is Mimikatz, and the reverse engineering and development that gentilkiwi continues to do on it.